d2s/Documentation/Docs/UserConfiguration.md

 ## User configuration

 There are only a few parameters to choose in user configuration.
-The three options are :
+The three parameters are:

  - another version of rsync
+ 	- any version of rsync should work, but only version _rsync  version 3.1.2  protocol version 31_ and _rsync  version 2.6.9  protocol version 29_ is tested and verified.
  - detailed logging on or off
+ 	- if detailed logging is **on** all _backup_ tasks are logged, if **off** only last date for task is updated in Execute view
  - allow double click to execute single tasks
+ 	- if **on** any single task might be executed by double click on a row

 If the user selectes another version of rsync, RsyncOSX does check if there is a rsync in path set by user.
-If there is not found a rsync in path RsyncOSX will not execute any tasks.
-The red configurations is only because I have not started my VirtualBox FreeBSD instance and RsyncOSX does not receive any answer (check is done automatically)
+If there is no rsync in path RsyncOSX will not execute any tasks.
+The red _configurations_ (rows in table) is only because I have not started my VirtualBox FreeBSD instance and RsyncOSX does not receive any answer (check is done automatically)

 <table align="center" cellpadding="0" cellspacing="0" class="tr-caption-container" style="margin-left: auto; margin-right: auto; text-align: center;">
 <tbody>